AdaCore/learn/content/courses/intro-to-ada/chapters/strongly_typed_language.rst

        --  Loop body executed 13 times
     end Main;

-Type level overflow will only be checked at specific points in the execution.
+Type-level overflow will only be checked at specific points in the execution.
 The result, as we see above, is that you might have an operation that overflows in an intermediate computation, but no exception will be raised because the final result does not overflow.